dougmacklin/generator-foundation-browserify/README.md

 npm install -g generator-foundation-gulp-browserify
 ```

-Then initiate the generator:
+Navigate to your target directory and initiate the generator:
 ```
 yo foundation-gulp-browserify
 ```

-Finally, run gulp to start the server and head to [http://localhost:8080/](http://localhost:8080/):
+Run gulp to start the server:
 ```
 gulp
 ```

+Open [http://localhost:8080/](http://localhost:8080/) in your browser

+## Editing

+Edit html/jade, scss and js files in the `src` directory.
+Gulp will serve production-ready versions to the `build` directory

 ## License